raresportan/homepage/src/content/javascript-part-five/index.md

 ---
 title: Let's Learn JavaScript - Data types
 pubDate: 2022-1-12
-description: Data types in JavaScript
+description: Data types in JavaScript.
+What is a value and a type.
+What is immutable and what is not.
 keywords: ["JavaScript"]
 ---